-The primary investment objective for the plans' assets is preservation of capital.
+The primary investment objective for the plans' assets is preservation of capital and maintenance of funded status.
 The second major objective is capital appreciation to ensure that inflation does not erode the real purchasing power of the assets in the plans.